learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 ### 5 b) Complete the Bar Chart

-Now that we've reformatted our data, let's create a bar chart of the of the Mean Population by State.
+Now that we've reformatted our data, let's create a bar chart of the Mean Population by State.

 ```python